torsday/notebook/ops/ldap.md

 * Runs on a layer above the TCP/IP stack.
 * Provides a mechanism for CRUD operations on internet directories.
 * Based on a client-server model.

-### Directory vs Database

-A **directory** is similar to a database, but
-- Tends to **contain more descriptive, attribute-based information**.
-- Generally **read from more often than written to**.
-- Tuned to give **quick-response to high-volume requests**.
-- They may have the **ability to replicate information widely** in order to increase availability and reliability, while reducing response time.
-    - Temporary inconsistencies between the replicas may be OK, as long as they get in sync eventually.

 ## Permissions